You may qualify for early eligibility for TRICARE if you're issued delayed-effective-date active duty orders:

 - For more than 30 days

-- In support of a contingency operation
+- For a preplanned mission or in support of a contingency operation

 Eligibility begins on the date your orders are issued or 180 days before you report to active duty, whichever is later.

 Before You Deploy or Get to Your Final Duty Station

 Do you live near a military hospital or clinic?
 This is within 50 miles or an hour's drive time.

 - You can enroll in TRICARE Prime at that military hospital or clinic with a military primary care manager (PCM).

 - If you need specialty, urgent or inpatient care, you must have a referral from your military PCM.

 - You can’t enroll in TRICARE Prime with a civilian PCM.

 Do you live in a remote location?
 This is more than 50 miles or an hour's drive time to a military hospital or clinic.